sandiegopython/test-driven-django-development/tutorials/04-forms.rst

         class Meta:
             model = Comment
             fields = ('name', 'email', 'body')

+Here we have created a simple form associated with our Comment model and we have specified that the form handle only a subset of all of the fields on the comment.

 ..
 IMPORTANT::
     `Django forms`_ are a powerful way to handle HTML forms.
 They provide